LorenzoPrinsloo/lottery-app/README.md

 * **AOF (Append Only File) Persistence:** The `docker-compose.yml` file starts Redis with the `--appendonly yes` flag.
 This instructs Redis to log every write operation to a file on disk, providing strong durability.

 * **Docker Volume:** A named volume (`redis_data`) is configured to store this AOF file.
 This means the data lives on your host machine, outside the container.
 If you shut down and remove the containers with `docker-compose down`, the data will still be there.
 When you run `docker-compose up` again, Redis will automatically reload the data from the persisted file.

+## Email Notifications (MailHog)

+To test the email notification functionality for lottery winners, this project includes **MailHog**, a mock email server that catches and displays emails instead of sending them.

+* **Accessing the Mailbox:** You can view the mock inbox by navigating to **`http://localhost:8080/mail/`** in your web browser.
+* **How it Works:** When the `lottery-draw` service performs a draw and selects a winner, it sends a notification email.
+MailHog intercepts this email, and it will appear instantly in the web UI.
+This allows you to verify that the email sending logic is working correctly, view the content of the email, and confirm the recipient is correct.
+* **Disclaimer:** MailHog is a development and testing tool only.
+It is not a real SMTP server.
+All emails sent by the application will be caught and displayed in this single, shared inbox.